opentelekomcloud/vault-plugin-secrets-openstack/doc/source/usage.rst

 .. code-block:: console

-   $ vault write /openstack/role/role-root-user cloud=example-cloud project_name=myproject domain_name=mydomain root=true secret_type=token
+   $ vault write /openstack/role/role-root-user cloud=example-cloud project_name=myproject domain_name=mydomain root=true
    Success!
 Data written to: openstack/role/role-root-user

 After the secrets engine is configured and a user/machine has a Vault token with the proper permission, it can generate credentials.
-Depending on how the roleset was configured, you can generate OAuth2 tokens or service account keys.
+Depending on how the role was configured, you can generate OAuth2 tokens or service account keys.

 Requesting Access Tokens
 ------------------------